-The Celebrant blesses the water, first singing
+When all have gathered in and near the baptistry, the Celebrant blesses the water, first singing

 The Celebrant proceeds

 We thank you, Almighty God, for the gift of water.
 Over it the Holy Spirit moved in the beginning of creation.
 Through it you led the children of Israel out of their bondage in Egypt into the land of promise.
 In it your Son Jesus received the baptism of John and was anointed by the Holy Spirit as the Messiah, the Christ, to lead us, through his death and resurrection, from the bondage of sin into everlasting life.